BoHauHuang/ComputerSystemAdministration/filesystem/zfs.md

 /dev/ada4:             second disk for mirror
 ```

-Now you will have two mirror storage in a zpool
+Now you will have two mirror storage in a zpool like this:
 ```
-zpool status

-and you will see:

  pool: mypool
  state: ONLINE
  scan: scrub repaired 0 in 0h0m with 0 errors on Fri May 30 08:29:51 2014